This post may contain affiliate links. Read my affiliate link disclosure here

 This month start being more aware of the meals you make and make a note of the ones family love!
 Look for meals that are quick to make, a little more convenient (such as using canned items), and don’t have a ton of fresh ingredients (if they do, that’s OK too).
 Do most of these meals involve rice?
 Beans?
 Noodles?
 What type of protein?
 Chicken?
 Beef?
 Turkey?
 Become aware of what your family likes and what your meals typically consist of.

 2. Gather Recipes

 Now that you know what type of meals your family LOVE, start looking for 7 dinner recipes.
 Some things to think about are recipes that have less then 10 ingredients (including seasonings); recipes that have fewer fresh items (Freeze Dried fruits and veggies can be pricey); or recipes that have random ingredients that you only buy and use specifically for one meal.
 Read more on How to be sure your family will eat the Food Storage meals and 7 tips for picking food storage meals to make sure you are getting the best meals for your family.

 If you need some recipe ideas, here is a list of 100+ food storage recipes.

 3. Make a list

-Make a list of all the ingredients in EVERY recipe.
-This can be pretty tedious, and is my least favorite part!
+Once you have 7 recipes, make a list of all the ingredients in EVERY recipe.
+This can be pretty tedious, take a lot of time and is my least favorite part!
 But, once it’s done, it’s a lot easier to start building your stockpile.